Night Court: Sequel series

 In December 2020, NBC announced it was working on a sequel series to Night Court.
-The show will be executive produced by Melissa Rauch and Winston Rauch, with Dan Rubin to write.
-Larroquette is set to return as Fielding, while the show's central character will be Abby Stone, a judge and the daughter of Harry Stone.
-The show is expected to be produced by Warner Bros.
-Television for NBC.
-In April 2021, it was reported that Rauch will also lead the series as Abby Stone.
+The show is executive produced by Melissa Rauch and Winston Rauch, with Dan Rubin writing.
+Larroquette returned as Fielding, while the show's central character—played by Melissa Rauch—is Abby Stone, a judge and the daughter of Harry Stone.
+The show is produced by Warner Bros.
+Television Studios for NBC.
 In May 2021, it was announced that NBC had given a pilot order to a sequel series.
-In June 2021, Ana Villafañe joined the cast for the pilot, portraying an Assistant District Attorney and Lacretta will play a bailiff Donna "Gurgs" Gurganous.
-In July 2021, Kapil Talwalkar joined the cast for the pilot, will play a court's clerk Neil.
+In June 2021, Ana Villafañe joined the cast for the pilot, portraying an Assistant District Attorney and Lacretta plays a bailiff Donna "Gurgs" Gurganous.
+In July 2021, Kapil Talwalkar joined the cast for the pilot, playing a court's clerk Neil.
 In September 2021, it was announced that NBC had given the production a series order.
 In February 2023, it was announced that following the strong reception of the first four episodes, NBC had ordered a full second season of the show.
+A third season of the revival series would then premiere on November 19, 2024.
+On May 9, 2025, the series has been canceled after three seasons.